Portal dashboard

 This is a feed of all the activity happening in your account.
 To clarify, this is what each card means:

-Team scan: indicates that a scheduled or ad-hoc vulnerability scan has completed.
+• Team scan: indicates that a scheduled or ad-hoc vulnerability scan has completed.
 This includes scans from other team members within your Intruder account.

-Emerging threat scan: indicates that an ETS has run.
+• Emerging threat scan: indicates that an ETS has run.
 It lets you know which targets were included and the outcome.

-CloudBot activity: these cards appear when our automatic cloud sync functionality (CloudBot) either discovers new systems in your cloud accounts (AWS/GCP/Azure) and imports them into Intruder ready for scanning, or when a system has been removed from your cloud account and CloudBot has subsequently removed it from your Intruder account.
+• CloudBot activity: these cards appear when our automatic cloud sync functionality (CloudBot) either discovers new systems in your cloud accounts (AWS/GCP/Azure) and imports them into Intruder ready for scanning or when a system has been removed from your cloud account and CloudBot has subsequently removed it from your Intruder account.

-New issues: this pops up when we detect new issues which didn’t previously exist within your account.
+• New issues: this pops up when we detect new issues which didn’t previously exist within your account.

-New occurrences of existing issues: this pops up when Intruder discovers a new occurrence of an issue that already exists in your account.
+• New occurrences of existing issues: this pops up when Intruder discovers a new occurrence of an issue that already exists in your account.

-5. Cyber Hygiene Score
+5 - Cyber Hygiene Score

 To improve the grade you need to ensure that you're falling within the recommended remediation timeframe.

-Critical issues - Need to be remediated within 7 days
+• Critical issues - Need to be remediated within 7 days

-High issues - Need to be remediated within 30 days
+• High issues - Need to be remediated within 30 days

-Medium issues - Need to be remediated within 60 days
+• Medium issues - Need to be remediated within 60 days

-Low issues - Need to be remediated within 120 days
+• Low issues - Need to be remediated within 120 days

 The percentage by which you stayed within the goal, or exceeded it, organised by severity.

-8. Exposure over Time
+10 - Exposure over Time

-Demonstrates how you assets have performed over the last 12 assessments.
+Demonstrates how your assets have performed over the last 12 assessments.
 By default, they'll display in this order: Critical > High > Medium > Low.
 If you click one, it'll hide it; in the example below we've hidden Critical and High, leaving Medium and Low visible.

 Did this answer your question?